mikepan/GameEngineBook/text/chapter01.md

 ### Blender Rises
 Located in beautiful Amsterdam, the Blender Foundation now oversees the development, distribution, and marketing of Blender.
 But because of the open source nature of the software, its development has been driven largely by volunteer contributors from across the world.

 The Blender Foundation also created the Blender Institute, an animation and game studio that focuses on movie and game development using Blender.
-The Institute produced the movies _Elephants Dream_, _Big Buck Bunny_, _Sintel_, _Tears of Steel_, and the game _Yo, Frankie!_ These projects serve two main goals: The production process is an opportunity to improve Blender in a real studio environment, and the end result (be it a movie or a game) also serves as an advertisement for the software itself.
+The Institute produced the movies _Elephants Dream_, _Big Buck Bunny_, _Sintel_, _Tears of Steel_, Cosmos Laundromat and the game _Yo, Frankie!_ These projects serve two main goals: The production process is an opportunity to improve Blender in a real studio environment, and the end result also serves as an advertisement for the software itself.

 ![Top: Elephants Dream, Big Buck Bunny, Yo, Frankie!, Bottom:  Sintel, Tears of Steel, Cosmos Laundromat](../figures/Chapter1/Fig01-02.jpg)

-In its 10-year lifespan as an open source software, the biggest change came with the release of Blender 2.5, which changed much of how Blender looked and behaved.
+Then came Blender 2.5, which changed much of how Blender looked and behaved.
 This refactoring, as it was called, took years of planning and coding.
 Blender 2.5 marks a significant milestone in the history of Blender.
 For users coming from the Blender 2.4x series, the entire interface looks radically different: menus items are rearranged, keyboard shortcuts are altered, even the default color scheme has changed from a boring gray to a slightly less boring shade of gray.
-(That was a joke.)
 Blender 2.5 is designed to be more intuitive, faster to use, and easier to learn than its predecessor.
-If you are new to Blender, Welcome!
-You probably picked the best time to start learning this wonderful application.

 Blender uses the Python programming language for scripting.
-With Python, you can customize the behavior of Blender, extend its functionality, and, more importantly, use Python in the game engine.
+With Python, you can customize the behavior of Blender, extend its functionality, and, more importantly, control the game engine.
 Knowing how to program is not a requirement for using Blender, but knowing Python will make you a far more capable game-maker.

 The year 2012 marked the tenth anniversary of Blender going open source.
 During these 10 years of open source development, more than 150 people have contributed something to the source code, totaling 50,000 contributions ("commits," in SVN techno-jargon), averaging nearly 30 commits every day over the past year.
 Needless to say, the program has improved much over the years, and it shows no sign of slowing down.
 The image below shows the Blender development statistics gathered from the official SVN repository including Blender trunk all its branches.

 ![Blender SVN statistics form 2003 to 2012](../figures/Chapter1/Fig01-03.png)

 Of course, software exists to serve the users - that's you.
 Every time a Blender user creates a piece of artwork, it justifies, even if just a little, the enormous amount of time that went into creating the software.
-I hope that by picking up this book, you are on your way to creating something amazing to share with the world.
+We hope that by picking up this book, you are on your way to creating something amazing to share with the world.